-To date, as a savings and loan holding company, we have not been subject to the CCAR process or the Federal Reserve Board's capital planning rule, though we have submitted a capital plan to the Federal Reserve Board in 2020.
-While not required, our capital plan process does include certain internal stress testing.
+Synchrony is subject to the capital requirements as prescribed by Basel III capital rules and the requirements of the Dodd-Frank Act.
+To date, Synchrony has not been subject to the Comprehensive Capital Analysis and Review ("CCAR") process or the Federal Reserve Board's capital planning rule, though Synchrony submitted a capital plan to the Federal Reserve Board in 2021.
+While not required, Synchrony's capital plan process does include certain internal stress testing.